maybeflexa/Wraith-Lib/Documentation.md

 ## Keybind

-Lets the user choose a keyboard key and listen for it.
+Pick a key and listen for it.

 ```lua
 local Keybind = Tabs.Main:AddKeybind("MenuKey", {